-I have worked with the phase-based model and then started working with Scrum framework and Agile ideas.
-It made a sense to me and it is a common sense as well.
+I have worked with the phase-based model and then started working with the Scrum framework and Agile ideas.
+It made sense to me and it is common sense as well.
 Sometimes people don’t resist change but being changed.
-The agile has a shorter feedback loop as compared to phase-based models and everyone is responsible and there is more team ownership than the gated approach of phase models.
+Agile has a shorter feedback loop as compared to phase-based models and everyone is responsible and there is more team ownership than the gated approach of phase models.

-To continue learning about Scrum and Agile, I started participating in learning labs, local conferences, online Agile summits, user groups gatherings, Scrum Alliance and other courses and listened to a number of good quality webinars Scrum Alliance.
+To continue learning about Scrum and Agile, I started participating in learning labs, local conferences, online Agile summits, user group gatherings, Scrum Alliance, and other courses and listened to a number of good quality webinars Scrum Alliance.
 I have also been speaking at few events and promoting the ideas about Agile and Scrum in Sweden and Pakistan, and part of different online coaching networks too.

 The key learning was and is through experimentation, adapting the same Scrum events according to the company and team culture while keeping the rules of the game intact.

-In a current rapidly changing market, delivering a feature after 1 year won’t add much value if time to market is lost.
-Agile promotes that we welcome change as an opportunity and collaborate with the customer what new requirement can add more value and thus this leads to a trusted environment.
+In a current rapidly changing market, delivering a feature after 1 year won’t add much value if the time to market is lost.
+Agile promotes that we welcome change as an opportunity and collaborate with the customer on what new requirements can add more value and thus this leads to a trusted environment.
 Value is delivered in an iterative and incremental way that reduces risks as well.

 Above all, we learn and try out new ways of doing work, constant reflection and learning!

 The Scrum framework provides the possibility to achieve Agile values.
 A prioritized product backlog has refined user stories on the top that will add maximum value to both customer and product.
 It also acts as a roadmap as the highest priority refined items are on the top and less priority with less information are on the bottom.